22 Best Things to do in Niagara Falls, New York, in the Winter

 Three children going over the Falls in a barrel

-In the winter, the wax museum of history is only open on weekends.
-There are 46 exhibits describing the regional history of Niagara Falls in 10,000 square feet viewing area.
-The dramatic history of balls and barrels used by daredevils over the falls is celebrated here!
+In the winter, the history museum is only open on weekends.
+46 exhibits describe the regional history of Niagara Falls in a 10,000-square-foot viewing area.
+Celebrate the dramatic history of balls and barrels used by daredevils over the falls here.
 Historical life-size wax figures include Princess Di, Julia Roberts, Mother Teresa, and Abraham Lincoln.
 Most importantly, take a fun photo of your family going over the Falls photo while you’re here!

 Underground Railroad Heritage Center